validatedpatterns/docs/content/patterns/industrial-edge/factory.md

 ## Deploy a factory cluster

-For instructions on how to prepare and import a factory cluster please read the section [importing a cluster](/learn/importing-a-cluster)
+For instructions on how to prepare and import a factory cluster please read the section [importing a cluster](/learn/importing-a-cluster).
+Use `clusterGroup=factory`.

 ### You're done